wolfSSL/wolfssl/IDE/LPCXPRESSO/README.md

 2. `IDE/LPCXPRESSO/lpc_18xx_port.c`.
 This defines the required time and random number functions for the WolfSSL library.

-3. `IDE/LPCXPRESSO/wolf_demo/aes.c`.
+3. `IDE/LPCXPRESSO/wolf_example/wolf_example.c`.
 This shows use of the WolfSSL tests and benchmarks.
-It also is their example driver for using their AES HW acceleration, which would be the next step for integration into the WolfSSL library.